AR-AK/unitree-ros2-wrapper/README.md

 # ROS2 Wrapper of Unitree SDK for Go1 Robot

 # About
 This is a ROS2 Wraper package to replace the developer api for the no-longer supported Unitree_Legged_SDK.
-The wrppaer is streamlined to focus only on motion.
+Forked from this [repo](https://github.com/OmniaUK/Ros2-Humble-interface-for-Unitree-Go1) and streamlined to focus only on motion.

 # Dependencies
 - ROS2 (desktop full)